jarusll/the-logs/index.md

 I tried `swc` for jest and holy shit my test runtime went down from about `90s` to `20s`.
 I tried to integrate it for gatsby but it dint work out, neither did `esbuild`.

-Why are all the phones big these days, they dont fit my small hands.
+Why are all the phones big these days, they don't fit my small hands.
 I want a smaller phone.
-The only option for me is the iphone mini but I dont want ios and theres no decent android alternative.
+The only option for me is the iphone mini but I don't want ios and theres no decent android alternative.
 What happened to 5inch phones?

 I can't limit the fps on my android.
 I want to limit it to like 24 fps and use it with greyscale filter.
 Battery life matters to me more than performance.
 I was looking at the Blackberry q10 listings and I am really tempted to buy it, but I know its not worth it.

 I am done with multiplayer games.
 I just want to have some drinks and play singleplayer these days.

 Whats wrong with talking about yourself all the time?
 You can be vulnerable and honest.
-You dont have to think about yourself highly all the time.
+You don't have to think about yourself highly all the time.

 I woke up yesterday and my shoulder was fucked, I sprained my shoulder in sleep.
 I couldn't look to my right or sit or walk.
 This was my first shoulder sprain.
 Reminds me of the time my ears were popped and I was in pain for like a day.
 # 2022-02-18